codeoverflow-org/chatoverflow-wiki/development/Working-with-NPM.md

 This article describes, how new versions of the package with the client bindings can be generated and published.
 This is important for team members and everyone interested in (G)UI development.

+This task should be usually be handled by a GitHub Action that publishes the npm package once you update the version of the rest interface in the [VersionInfo.scala file](https://github.com/codeoverflow-org/chatoverflow/blob/develop/src/main/scala/org/codeoverflow/chatoverflow/VersionInfo.scala) in a commit inside the official repository.
+You can check whether it was successful on the actions tab in the main repository.
+If it was successful you can directly use the published package by bumping the version number of it in the `package.json` of the gui.
+In case the action isn't working or if you want to publish the package to your fork you can follow the instructions in this article.

 ## Prerequisites

 There are three basic steps for settings started with this process.